 |

-To calculate the amount of biochar needed for a 1-inch layer in a 4x4 bed, use the formula: (Length x Width x Depth); in this case, it would be (4ft x 4ft x .0833ft) = 1.33 cubic feet of biochar.
+To calculate the amount of biochar needed for a 1-inch layer in a 4x4 bed, use the formula: (Length x Width x Depth).
+For instance to calculate the amount for a 1-inch layer added to a 4 x 4 raised bed, the formula would be (4ft x 4ft x .0833ft) = 1.33 cubic feet of biochar.
 (1 inch is .0833 of a foot)

 There are .43 cubic feet in a dry gallon.
 Therefore it would take 3.1 gallons to add 1 inch to a 4 x 4 bed.
 (1.33 / .43).